olliw42/mLRS-docu/docs/CLI.md

 Starts the binding.
 Comment: Only the Tx module is set into binding mode.
 The receiver must be put into binding mode by pressing its bind button.

 #### reload; ####
-Reloads the current parameter values from the Tx and, if connected, the receiver.
+Reloads the current parameter values from the Tx module and, if connected, the receiver.

 #### stats; ####
 Starts streaming statistics.
 Terminate by sending any character.
 Format: